 Other requirements: Members are Healthy Indiana must contribute $1 to $20 a month into a HSA and cover co-pays for certain health care services, like doctors' visits.
 They also must file eligibility reconfirmation paperwork within 45 days of their plan's expiration date.
 Otherwise, they risk getting shut out of Healthy Indiana for three months.

-How to apply: Indiana Medicaid is part of the Family and Social Services Administration.
+How to apply for Indiana Medicaid: Indiana Medicaid is part of the Family and Social Services Administration.

 Other notable programs: Additional coverage is provided by the Family Planning Eligibility Program; Emergency Services Only (for certain medical emergencies); and End-Stage Renal Disease treatment.

-How to apply: Iowans can apply for Medicaid through the Iowa Department of Human Services
+How to apply for Iowa Medicaid: Iowans can apply for Medicaid through the Iowa Department of Human Services.

 Other notable programs: Iowa offers a number of additional assistance programs, including the American Indian or Alaska Native Program; "Care for Kids" Early Periodic Screening, Diagnosis, and Treatment for Children (EPSDT) preventive health care services; in-person coordinated care through Health Homes; PACE (Program of All-Inclusive Care for the Elderly); and the Medically Needy Medicaid for those whose income is too high for Medicaid.
 Children whose family’s income is too high for Medicaid may be eligible for their state Child Health Insurance (CHIP) program, hawk-i, with an income limit of 302% of the FPL.

-Eligibility overview: Depending on the group, children, pregnant women, parents and caregivers, and seniors and the disabled may be eligible for Medicaid up to 171% of the FPL.
-Governor Sam Brownback successfully vetoed state legislators’ attempt to expand Medicaid in March 2017.
+Eligibility overview: Depending on the group, children, pregnant women, parents and caregivers, and seniors and the disabled may be eligible for Medicaid.
+Single adults can qualify with income under 138% FPL.

 Eligibility overview: Eligible groups include children under 19, pregnant women, parents and caretakers, and adults 19 to 65 (the expansion set).